Ell-pastore/BuildThisFeature/mobile-app/README.md

-AI File Manager — Design-First Flutter Scaffold
-Static UI implementation of the 8-screen design board approved earlier.
+Smart File Manager — Design-First Flutter Scaffold Static UI implementation of the 8-screen design board approved earlier.
 No business logic yet — every screen renders hard-coded dummy data so your group can iterate on the look & feel before wiring any state.